nmamano/wallwars/README.md

 - Clients ping the server periodically to detect connection issues early.
 - Responsive design for mobile (except that there are 437 cells, so it is hard to tap the right one in a small screen).
 - Optional sound effect for moves.
-- Optional dark theme.
+- Two color themes, each with a night mode.
 - Adjustable board scaling to fit different screen sizes.
 - Customizable tokens (the look of your piece)
-- Settings are stored in cookies for convenience (username, time control, token image, dark mode, sound, and board scaling).
+- Settings are stored in cookies for convenience (username, time control, token image, color theme, night mode, ...).
 - Watch recent past games played by anyone.
 - Past games are chosen randomly to be showcased (auto-played) in the lobby.